oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca_rings.md

 ```

 !!! note
-    The return type of both constructors `PolynomialRing`and `GradedPolynomialRing` is a subtype of `MPolyRing`.
+    The return type of `PolynomialRing``as well as that of the constructors for graded rings above is a subtype of `MPolyRing`.